gabrix00/SparseTransformer/README.md

 Explainable Sparse Attention Mechanism
 # Project Overview
-This project aims to evaluate the effectiveness of a proposed sparse attention mechanism called "Syntactic Based Attention."
+This project aims to evaluate the effectiveness of a proposed sparse attention mechanism called "Syntactic Based Attention".
 This mechanism utilizes the prior information from a Dependency Parsing algorithm to constrain the attention mechanism in an explainable manner, rather than heuristically.
 Two experimental frameworks are implemented: Masked Language Modeling (MLM) and Natural Language Inference (NLI), using the MultiNLI dataset (a common sense dataset).
 The project compares the performance of a classic BERT-Base model with a custom version that incorporates the sparse attention mechanism.

 ## Experimental Frameworks
 * Masked Language Modeling (MLM)